Climate and Energy Program Coordinator

 About the job

 Founded in 1936, the National Wildlife Federation has grown into America's largest and most trusted grassroots conservation organization with 53 state/territorial affiliates and more than six million members and supporters, including hunters, anglers, gardeners, birders, hikers, campers, paddlers, etc. The mission of the National Wildlife Federation is to unite all Americans to ensure wildlife thrive in our rapidly changing world.
 The organization's programs focus on conserving wildlife, restoring habitat and waterways, expanding outdoor opportunities, connecting children with nature, and addressing the causes and consequences of climate change.
-To support our mission, we seek a Climate and Energy Program Coordinator to join our National Advocacy Center in Washington, DC (Due to COVID-19 all employees are working remotely until we make return to work decisions).
+To support our mission, we seek a Climate and Energy Program Coordinator to join our National Advocacy Center in Washington, DC.

 Our Climate and Energy team advances domestic policies at the federal, state, and regional levels that curb greenhouse gas emissions, speed an equitable transition to clean energy and industry, and expand natural and technological carbon removal.
 Working in Washington, DC and with regional offices, independent affiliates, and paid organizers in states and territories across the country, NWF is building bipartisan support for short- and long-term congressional solutions on climate, while spurring local action and growing an inclusive climate movement.